 Need Help Moving On From the Holiday Blues?
 Work With Me In the New Year!

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor (BC), helps people transcend Negative Family Dynamics, Low Self Worth, Anxiety, Grief, Trauma and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor (BC), helps people transcend Negative Family Dynamics, Scapegoating, Low Self Worth, Anxiety, Grief, Trauma and Addictive Behaviors.